scrapy/scrapy/docs/topics/practices.rst

 You can use the :ref:`API <topics-api>` to run Scrapy from a script, instead of the typical way of running Scrapy via ``scrapy crawl``.

+Remember that Scrapy is built on top of the Twisted asynchronous networking library, so you need run it inside the Twisted reactor.

+Note that you will also have to shutdown the Twisted reactor yourself after the spider is finished.
+This can be achieved by connecting a handler to the ``signals.spider_closed`` signal.

 What follows is a working example of how to do that, using the `testspiders`_ project as example.
-Remember that Scrapy is built on top of the Twisted asynchronous networking library, so you need run it inside the Twisted reactor.

 ::

     from twisted.internet import reactor
     from scrapy.crawler import Crawler
     from scrapy.settings import Settings
-    from scrapy import log
+    from scrapy import log, signals
     from testspiders.spiders.followall import FollowAllSpider

     spider = FollowAllSpider(domain='scrapinghub.com')
     crawler = Crawler(Settings())
+    crawler.signals.connect(reactor.stop, signal=signals.spider_closed)
     crawler.configure()
     crawler.crawl(spider)
     crawler.start()
     log.start()
-    reactor.run() # the script will block here
+    reactor.run() # the script will block here until the spider_closed signal was sent

 .. seealso:: `Twisted Reactor Overview`_.